emoncms/MyHomeEnergyPlanner/Modules/assessment/js/model/readme.md

 ## How to use OpenBEM

-The approach when developing OpenBEM was to split SAP worksheets into different modules, each of them implementing a specific calculation of the building model.
+The approach when developing OpenBEM was to split SAP worksheets into different modules, each of them implementing a specific calculation for the building model.
 OpenBEM can be run as a whole or each module can be run on its own.
-For example, a researcher wanting to understand the effect on solar gains of different type of glasses may want to only run the [*fabric*](https://github.com/emoncms/MyHomeEnergyPlanner/blob/development/Modules/assessment/js/model/model-r9.js#L234) module with just windows as inputs and forget about the rest of the house.
+For example, a researcher wanting to understand the effect on solar gains of different type of glazing may want to only run the [*fabric*](https://github.com/emoncms/MyHomeEnergyPlanner/blob/development/Modules/assessment/js/model/model-r9.js#L234) module with just windows as inputs and forget about the rest of the house.

 OpenBEM is a Javascript Object and each module is a function.
 A data object is passed to the model (or module).
 The inputs are properties of that data object.
 The model (or module) will return the same data object with new extra properties (the outputs).
 To understand it see the very simple example _index.html_